 History of the Gimlet

 If I ask you to picture a bottle of lime cordial, you’ll probably see a neon green bottle with “Rose’s” in big letters.
-Rose’s was the OG lime cordial — its patent was filed back in the late 1800s and it’s the very same stuff the Brits used at sea, so its authenticity is unimpeachable.
-But in the intervening 150 years, Rose’s cordial recipe has gone from zesty fresh lime preserved in sugar to a mess of high fructose corn syrup, dyes, and preservatives that tastes as artificial as it looks.
-It sucks, and if you want good lime cordial, you’re going to have to make it yourself.
+Rose’s was the OG lime cordial — its patent was filed back in the late 1800s, and it’s the very same stuff the Brits used at sea, so its authenticity is unimpeachable.
+But in the intervening 150 years, Rose’s cordial recipe has gone from zesty fresh lime preserved in sugar to a mess of high fructose corn syrup, dyes, and preservatives that taste as artificial as they look.
+If you want good lime cordial, you’re going to have to make it yourself.